Only1allan/life-alert-emergency-app/tech-req.md

-# Life Alert Panic Button MVP - Technical Requirements Document
+# Life guardpro Panic Button MVP - Technical Requirements Document

 ## Executive Summary
 A comprehensive emergency response system leveraging Storyblok CMS for content management, VAPI for AI voice assistance, and Next.js for the frontend.
 The system enables users to trigger emergency assistance through a panic button that initiates an intelligent workflow to connect them with the most appropriate help.